dbonillaf/test_private_mac_sync/README.md

 <img alt="https://github.com/apps/manfred-github-connector" src="https://github.com/getmanfred/mac/blob/master/assets/sync/github_manfred_connector.png?raw=true" width="600">

-4. **You are done!** So easy and so powerful.
+4. **You are done!** So easy, so powerful.

-## Ⓜ️ How you could update your CV in Manfred
+## Ⓜ️ How can you update your CV in Manfred

 Just navigate to [your profile](https://getmanfred.com/profile) and update whatever you want.
-If you have synchronized your profile with your GitHub repo, **it will be updated automagically with a new version of your MAC**, including the last updates.
+If you have synchronized your profile with your GitHub repo, **it will be updated automagically with a new version of your MAC**, including the latest updates.

 <img alt="Magic" src="https://media4.giphy.com/media/ujUdrdpX7Ok5W/giphy.gif?cid=ecf05e471avdapgosxv5t0j0kovk1rr4vq59nlnapfuebgph&rid=giphy.gif&ct=g">

-## :octocat: How you could update your CV in GitHub
+## :octocat: How can you update your CV in GitHub

-Just edit your MAC in the `/CV` folder in the repository page or directly in your machine, commit and push the changes and [your profile in Manfred](<(https://getmanfred.com/profile)>) will be updated too. **If you have configured Manfred to synchronize your data in other platforms, they will be updated too!**
+Just edit your MAC in the `/CV` folder in the repository page or directly in your machine, commit and push the changes.
+[Your profile in Manfred](<(https://getmanfred.com/profile)>) will be updated too. **If you have configured Manfred to synchronize your data in other platforms, they will be updated too!**

 <img alt="WOW" src="https://media2.giphy.com/media/5VKbvrjxpVJCM/giphy.gif?cid=ecf05e47c8d15c29d23b964f4af2e4a2847e6924440855da&rid=giphy.gif&ct=g">